BHUTAN’S PRISTINE WILDERNESS & SHIMMERING MOUNTAIN LAKES

 The trails in this area are now mostly used by nomadic yak herders traveling between ancestral grazing lands.
 During the spring season (April through May), the forests along the lower ridges are ablaze with blooming rhododendron.
 September and October is when the upper alpine meadows come alive with the colors of fall.

 The Dagala Wilderness Trek of Bhutan (Camping Trip) is part of our Himalayan Classic Trek Series.
 Our Classic Treks are led by an experienced, English-speaking Bhutanese Guide and full support crew.
-We are also able to arrange this trek starting on any day of the week during the months of late March through May and mid-September to early November for groups of 1 to 12 people.
+In 2024, we are able to arrange this trek starting on any day of the week during the months of late March through May and mid-September to early November for groups of 1 to 12 people.
 Please contact us with any questions or to receive a detailed day to day Trip Itinerary.